ARTS 201 History of Art I

 Discussions (2)

-Discussions are collaborative learning experience.
-An important part of online curriculum, they provide a way to explore course topics and exchange ideas.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 2 Discussions in this course.
 For each Discussion, the student is required to create a thread in response to the provided prompt.
-This initial post must demonstrate course-related knowledge and include a biblical principle.
+This initial post must be 200 words (or longer), demonstrate course-related knowledge, and include at least one biblical principle.
 In addition, the student is required to reply to two posts by their classmates.
+Each reply must be 100 words (or longer).

 Virtual Tours and Journal Entry Assignments (4)

-Virtual Tours allow the student to visit museums or cultural heritage sites via the Internet.
+Virtual Toursallow the student to visit museums and cultural heritage sites via the Internet.
 After completing all facets of each Virtual Tour, the student will compose a Journal Entry based on the prompt.
-Each Journal Entry must contain a citation of an academic source (a scholarly book or a scholarly/peer-reviewed journal article).
+Each Journal Entry must contain a citation from an academic source (an academic book or a scholarly journal article).

 The student will complete Virtual Exhibition Project comprised of annotated images of the artworks from a museum or a gallery.
 This assignment assesses the student’s ability to describe, analyze, and organize the works of art in the form of a thematic art exhibition.